 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 3:48 am and the next low tide at 4:07 pm.
-The first high tide was at 8:44 am and the next high tide will be at 11:58 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:31 am and the next low tide at 12:33 pm.
+The first high tide was at 5:14 am and the next high tide at 7:54 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 12 hours and 33 minutes of sun.
-The solar transit is at 1:16 pm and the length of time the moon will be visible will be 14 hours and 31 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 15 hours and 55 minutes of sun.
+The solar transit was at 1:16 pm and the length of time the moon will be visible will be 9 hours and 44 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 42 to end the day with a tidal coefficient of 39.
-The tide heights today are 5.2 ft, 7.5 ft, 0.3 ft and 7.9 ft.
+The tidal coefficient today is 93.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 91 to end the day with a tidal coefficient of 88.
+The tide heights today are 5.6 ft, 7.5 ft, -2.3 ft and 8.9 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Keystone Harbor (Admiralty Head) which is of 9.8 ft and a minimum height of -3.3 ft.

-The solunar fishing calendar in Keystone Harbor (Admiralty Head) tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Keystone Harbor (Admiralty Head) tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: